-Add the peeled and cubed potatoes to a pot, cover with water (a few pinches of salt) and boil until the potatoes are fork tender
+- Add the peeled and cubed potatoes to a pot, cover with water (a few pinches of salt) and boil until the potatoes are fork tender

-	- Drain the potatoes, return to the pan, over low heat, and steam the remaining water from the potatoes for a few minutes
+- Drain the potatoes then return them to the pan, over low heat, and steam the remaining water from the potatoes for a few minutes

-	- Transfer to a large bowl, mash until lighter and fluffy
+- Transfer to a large bowl, mash until fluffy

 - Stir in 3 tbsp melted butter

-	- Next in this order (and stir completely before adding another), add the warm milk, white cheddar, warm cream a pinch of salt and pepper (add more warm milk if too thick)
+- Stirring after each addition in this order add the warm milk, white cheddar, warm cream a pinch of salt and pepper (add more warm milk if too thick)

-	- Pour the meat mixture into a baking dish, top it with the mashed potatoes
+- Pour the meat filling into a baking dish, top it with the mashed potatoes

 - Place a few pats of butter on top of the potatoes (optional)